|Price: $150 MSRP – Check Price on Amazon|

 Durability Rating: 4.5 out of 5 stars

-Priced at $150 MSRP (check price on Amazon), the JBL Charge 3 can seem a bit spendy at first glance, but its quality, performance, and features more than justify its price tag.
+Priced at $150 MSRP (usually cheaper on Amazon), the JBL Charge 3 can seem a bit spendy at first glance, but its quality, performance, and features more than justify its price tag.

 For my money, there is no other speaker I would rather have.
 If I lost my Charge 3 tomorrow, I would purchase another without hesitation.